Our next repair café is on Saturday 12th July. Thereafter the next repair café event will be Saturday 13th September.

 - Welding

-- Domestic white goods, eg washing machine, cooker.
+- Domestic white goods, eg fridges, washing machine, cooker.

 Alas, we’re currently unable to undertake sharpening of small garden tools (shears, knives etc).